tlswg/sniencryption/draft-ietf-tls-sni-encryption.md

 hidden server, or obtaining the relation between hidden and fronting service through the DNS, possibly using DNSSEC to avoid spoofing.

-We can observe that content distribution network have a similar requirement.
+We can observe that content distribution networks (CDNs) have a similar requirement.
 They need to convince the client that "www.example.com" can be accessed through the seemingly unrelated "cdn-node-xyz.example.net".
-Most CDNs have deployed DNS-based solutions to this problem.
+Most CDNs have deployed DNS-based solutions to this problem, but the CDN oftens holds the authoritative certificate of the origin.
+There is simultaneously verification of a relationship between the origin and the CDN (because the certificate can be verified) and a risk that the CDN can spoof the content from the origin.

 ## Related work